gitenter/gitenter/doc/requirements/StRS.md

 Technical:

-- Developers.
+- Developers (of this product).
-- Operational engineers.
+- Operational engineers (of this product).
 - Infrastructure provider.

 Business: